 Work experience in community-based, family-focused service and/or educational organizations.
 80 hours of designated work per credit.
 Prerequisites: Permission of instructor.
+Course Notes: May be repeated for a total of six (6) credit hours.

 Fire Science Technology (FSC)